monadless/monadless/README.md

   }
 ```

-They are useful to express sequential compositions and make it easy to access the results of each for-comprehension step from the following ones, but it doesn't provide syntax sugar for Scala constructs other than assignment (`<-`, `=`) and mapping (`yield`).
+They are useful to express sequential compositions and make it easy to access the results of each for-comprehension step from the following ones, but they don't provide syntax sugar for Scala constructs other than assignment (`<-`, `=`) and mapping (`yield`).

 ## Solution